kikollan/PFA-Toolbox/README.md

 # PFA-Toolbox
-A MATLAB toolbox for interval and possibilistic MFA PFA Toolbox  for MATLAB  is tool developed by University of Girona and University Polytechnic of Valencia to easily apply Interval MFA and Possibilistic MFA.
+A MATLAB toolbox for interval and possibilistic MFA PFA Toolbox  for MATLAB  is tool to easily apply Interval MFA and Possibilistic MFA.
+It has been developed by Universitat de Girona and Universidad Politécnica de Valencia.